albanolala/ExchangePrerequisites/README.md

 # Set Exchange Prerequisites
 *This script will help you in Exchange Server 2016 and 2019 prerequisites install process.
-This script is without mine or Microsoft's garranty.
+This code is without mine or Microsoft's garranty.
 Execution and management of the script is therefore under your direct responsibility.*

 ## Overview